TheJacksonLaboratory/KCET/README.md

 # kinaseCancerEmbeddingTool
 Scripts and notebooks for the word-embedding kinase cancer prediction project:
 In this repository, we provide instructions on how to obtain new kinase-cancer links.
+See information for running the *Notebooks* at the bottom of this page.

 ## Set Up:
  Create a virtual environment in python 3 and activate the environment.